 Take the carrier out a week prior and place it open in a common area with soft bedding and treats.
 Feliway wipes applied to the carrier may also help to reduce stress by using a synthetic copy of Feline Facial Pheromones, resulting in a happier kitty.

 Start building a positive reaction to visiting our office when very young.
 Stop in regularly to just get a treat from a friendly staff member.
 This will help socialize your pet and reduce stress when the time comes to have surgery.

-If you are not yet acquainted with our doctors, and would like to meet the one whom you have scheduled your pet's surgery with, may we suggest you set up an exam appointment to take place about 1 week prior to the day of surgery.
+If you are not yet acquainted with our doctors and would like to meet the one with whom you have scheduled your pet's surgery, may we suggest you set up an exam appointment to take place about 1 week prior to the day of surgery?
 This will allow you to get to know your doctor better, while your pet is examined and helps to establish a more personal relationship between you and your veterinarian.

 The Day of the Appointment

 Pets are to be fasted starting at midnight the night before surgery